 - Occupational therapy

 This clinic is for young adults who may be at high risk or in the early stages of developing psychosis.
 The aim of the clinic is to help people at this early stage when they have the best chance of recovery and potential to prevent further deterioration.

-Team: Dr Paddy Power, consultant child and adolescent, adult psychiatrist
+Dr Paddy Power, Consultant child, adolescent and adult psychiatrist